ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Risk Management Process

 Small projects with relatively low impacts can do risk management very informally.
 Large projects with major impacts should be more rigorous.
-But no matter what, risk management can be divided into the following activities (according to the US Department of Defense’s *[Risk, Issue, and Opportunity Management Guide for Defense Acquisition Program*s](http://acqnotes.com/wp-content/uploads/2017/07/DoD-Risk-Issue-and-Opportunity-Management-Guide-Jan-2017.pdf), 2017):
+But no matter what, risk management can be divided into the following activities (according to the US Department of Defense’s [*Risk, Issue, and Opportunity Management Guide for Defense Acquisition Programs*](http://acqnotes.com/wp-content/uploads/2017/07/DoD-Risk-Issue-and-Opportunity-Management-Guide-Jan-2017.pdf), 2017):

 1. **Risk planning**.
 Determine your project’s risk management process.